[UPDATED June 2014]

 at Shaya Prison in the remote western province of Xinjiang.
 The brother and other family members

 made the 2000-mile journey to Shaya Prison as soon as they could make travel arrangements, but were turned away and told that Gao could not yet have visitors.
 Gao's family were anxious and upset, wondering whether he was even alive.

 Finally on March 24, 2012, Gao's brother and father-in-law were permitted a closely supervised 30-minute visit with Gao.
 They reported to Gao's wife and other family members that Gao appeared okay, although pale.

-Gao's family and lawyers were permitted no further contact with him until January 12 of this year, when his father-in-law and his younger brother were allowed a brief visit.
+Gao's family and lawyers were permitted no further contact with him until January 12 of 2013, when his father-in-law and his younger brother were allowed a brief visit.
 They were warned not to discuss his case or prison conditions or the visit would be ended immediately.
 They reported that he seemed alert and walked without assistance.

-It's encouraging to know that Gao Zhisheng is indeed alive.
 His case was featured in Amnesty's December 2012 Write-a-thon -- our cards and letters may have helped persuade the authorities to grant permission for the second family visit.

 Actions That You Can Take